 Bad loans, as a proportion of total lending at Spanish banks, jumped to a record 11.4 percent in November, a sign of the challenges still facing the country’s banks even as their shares and bonds rally.

 Nine major global banks -- Deutsche Bank AG (DBK), Barclays Plc (BARC), JPMorgan Chase & Co.
-(JPM), Bank of America (BAC), Citigroup Inc. (C), UBS AG (UBSN), Credit Suisse Group AG (CSGN), Goldman Sachs Group Inc. (GS) and Morgan Stanley (MS) -- announced more than 30,000 job cuts in the first nine months of last year, according to data compiled by Bloomberg.
+(JPM:US), Bank of America (BAC:US), Citigroup Inc. (C:US), UBS AG (UBSN), Credit Suisse Group AG (CSGN), Goldman Sachs Group Inc. (GS:US) and Morgan Stanley (MS:US) -- announced more than 30,000 job cuts in the first nine months of last year, according to data compiled by Bloomberg.

 In December 2011, BBVA announced 150 job cuts at its wholesale banking division as it trimmed staffing in line with reduced business levels.

 BBVA shares rose 0.2 percent to 7.79 euros at 1:36 p.m. in Madrid today, valuing the bank at 42.5 billion euros.

 To contact the reporters on this story: Manuel Baigorri in Madrid at firstname.lastname@example.org; Veronica Navarro Espinosa in New York at email@example.com

 To contact the editor responsible for this story: Kenneth Wong at firstname.lastname@example.org